eam-00/Linux-Notes/Debian/minimal-xfce.md

 Some notes for making a minimal XFCE installation on Debian Bullseye.

-Follow the instructions here: https://github.com/coonrad/Debian-Xfce4-Minimal-Install
+Follow the instructions here: [Debian Xfce4 Minimal Install Guide](https://github.com/coonrad/Debian-Xfce4-Minimal-Install)

 After the initial install: